Venture Capital Germany

 Berlin is attractive to fintech startups, including N26 which is one of the highest-valued fintech startups in the world.
 Factors like good quality of life, a young and creative atmosphere, and readily available funding and venture capital makes Berlin an easy choice for entrepreneurs.

 Munich follows with over 1,300 start-ups, and among them are 9 Unicorns.
 Munich’s young, dynamic, and multicultural environment makes it another attractive hub, especially for sectors like biotech, AI, personal mobility, and ecotech.
 The city is already home to large corporates such as Allianz, Siemens, IBM, Google, and Amazon, which help create an environment with easy access to B2B customers and potential partners.

 Other cities to watch out for include Karlsruhe and Cologne which are emerging start-up cities.
 They are either already home to corporate giants like Michelin, Bosch, and Stora Enso, or are enjoying robust economic development initiatives by the government.
 Trivago, the biggest hotel aggregator in the world is located in Düsseldorf.

 Venture Capital Exits in Germany

 Germany has long established itself as a promising ground for start-ups and VC investments.
-Promising start-up growth and continued investor interest despite a global pandemic are proving that active government support, encouraged access to industry leaders as well as a strong network of digital hubs make Germany the ideal environment for start-ups to adapt and thrive.
+Promising start-up growth and continued investor interest despite a global pandemic, are proving that active government support, encouraged access to industry leaders, as well as a strong network of digital hubs, makes Germany the ideal environment for start-ups to adapt and thrive.